elhosayny/mini-ejob/README.md

 ## Message for recruiters

-This project is not complete yet but I think it has all the necessary code to evaluate my programming skills I will keep improving and sending changes every day.
+This project is not complete yet but I think it has all the necessary code to evaluate my programming skills I will keep improving and sending changes as soon as I can.